lcnvdl/automtn/README.md

 HTML:

 ```
-//  In this example, we loads a json file into a table when document is ready.
+//  In this example, we load a json file into a table when document is ready.

 <table
     data-events="document-ready"